johnson-christopher/apply_corrections/README.md

 ### check_every

 Interval, in seconds, between each check for expired messages.
 If set to 0 no check will be performed and all messages will be saved indefinitely.
-This will most likely use a lot of memory.

 ### data_timeout